hugolamarrephd/pymaat/dev_notes.md

 4. Push to Github: `git push`
 5. Navigate to your local feature branch: https://github.com/hugolamarrephd/pymaat/tree/your-local-feature-branch
-6. Click *New pull request* and provide relevant information about your feature (with base set to `master`)
+6. Click *New pull request* and provide relevant information about your new feature (with base set to `master`)

 ## Setting-up virtualenvwrapper
 ### Installation